In this guide, we’ll be discussing how to edit headshots.

 How do you edit an acting headshot?

-When editing an acting headshot, it’s important to keep the image looking natural and realistic while still enhancing its overall quality.
-You can use photo editing software to adjust the brightness and contrast, remove blemishes and wrinkles, and make other subtle adjustments that will help the image look its best without appearing over-edited.
+When editing an acting headshot, it’s important to keep the image looking natural and realistic while enhancing its overall quality.
+You can use photo editing software to adjust the brightness and contrast, remove blemishes and wrinkles, and make other subtle adjustments to help the image look its best without appearing over-edited.

 Should headshots be edited?